Sabrent Rocket Q 1TB Review: Great Low-Cost NVMe SSD

 Every significant computer part has historically been and still is in the race towards higher densities and smaller production processes, which tend to improve both cost-efficiency and performance.
 As mentioned, SSDs are a special case, as their NAND memory chips will deteriorate in performance as densities increase.
 At least in theory.
 In reality, we have seen significant performance jumps for higher-density NAND because SSDs have moved from the old SATA interface to PCIe (in combination with the SSD-oriented NVMe protocol).

 The move to QLC NAND is still a significant challenge for SSD manufacturers.
-As long as all other things are equal, QLC drives will have a hard time competing with their TLC-equipped counterparts.
+As long as all other things are equal, QLC drives will have a hard time competing with the fastest TLC-equipped counterparts in the M.2 PCIe/NVMe space.

-But when the Sabrent Rocket Q’s more than decent performance and lower price point are both taken into account, it becomes a much more attractive proposition.
-It is perhaps the best drive on the market in its category right now, with transfer rates that match or exceed some high-end TLC drives from the previous generation.
+But when the Sabrent Rocket Q’s more than decent performance and lower price point are both taken into account, it becomes a much more attractive value proposition.
+It is perhaps the best drive on the market in its category as of this writing, with transfer rates that match or exceed some high-end TLC drives from the previous generation.
 And as far as the everyday user experience goes, there are few situations (if any) where you would be able to tell the difference between the Rocket Q and a more expensive alternative.

 Sabrent's Rocket Q is possibly the best QLC-based SSD on the market at this writing and a great option for budget-conscious PC builders.